Tswagerman/project_mlops/reports/README.md

 ### Question 6
 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**
 > **concepts matters in larger projects.**
 We followed PEP8 coding practice mostly on our src files covering areas such as indentation, line length, imports, whitespace, comments, and naming conventions, ensuring that Python code is readable and consistent.
+In addition, we used ruff as a linter to identify syntactical and stylish problems in our src files.
+By writing our code in this way we ensured that the quality and readability of the code will remain high throughout the whole process.

 ## Version control